rgrove/sanitize/README.md

 #### :remove_contents (boolean or Array or Set)

-If this is `true`, Sanitize will remove the contents of any non-whitelisted elements in addition to the elements themselves.
+If this is `true`, Sanitize will remove the contents of any non-allowlisted elements in addition to the elements themselves.
 By default, Sanitize leaves the safe parts of an element's contents behind when the element is removed.